markmccoid/myCodeDocs/docs/projects/tv-tracker.md

-## Search / Discover Movies
+## Search / Discover TV Shows

-The "Add Movie" tab option lets you search for tv shows that you want to add to your Movie Library.
+The "Add TV Show" tab option lets you search for tv shows that you want to add to your Movie Library.

 The components are located in `components\search`.
 Components starting with **Discover** are the ones letting you enter criteria that will be sent to the TMDB API to get back tv shows that meet your criteria.